cutesteffen/Steffen-Vc_Streamer/README.md

 ### Optional Vars
 1. `LOG_GROUP` : Group to send Playlist, if CHAT is a Group()
 2. `ADMINS` : ID of users who can use admin commands.
 3. `STARTUP_STREAM` : This will be streamed on startups and restarts of bot.
 You can use either any STREAM_URL or a direct link of any video or a Youtube Live link.
-You can also use YouTube Playlist.Find a Telegram Link for your playlist from [PlayList Dumb](https://telegram.dog/DumpPlaylist) or get a PlayList from [ALBINPRAVEEN](https://telegram.dog/i_am_albin_ptaveen).
+You can also use YouTube Playlist.Find a Telegram Link for your playlist from [PlayList Dumb](https://telegram.dog/DumpPlaylist) .
 4. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.
 (Configurable through bot if mongodb added.)
 5. `ADMIN_ONLY` : Pass `True` If you want to make /play command only for admins of `CHAT`.
 By default /play is available for all.(Configurable through bot if mongodb added.)
 6. `DATABASE_NAME`: Database name for your mongodb database.